Zinc Ricinoleate A30 (30% Solution, e.q. TEGODEO A30)

 5=20% Propylene Glycol or Butylene Glycol or Ethyl Alcohol

-0.1% Disodium EDTA (in case of formula pH is lower than 8) or Tetrasodium EDTA (in case of pH over 8)
+0.1% Disodium EDTA (in case of formula pH less than 8) or Tetrasodium EDTA (in case of pH over 8)

-Zinc ricinoleate is a zinc salt of ricinoleic acid, which is derived from castor oil.
-Ricinoleic acid is the primary fatty acid found in castor oil (extracted from the seeds of Ricinus communis).
-When neutralized with zinc, it forms zinc ricinoleate—a waxy solid commonly used as a deodorizing ingredient in personal care products.
+Zinc ricinoleate is a salt of zinc and ricinoleic acid, the primary fatty acids found in castor oil, extracted from the seeds of the castor plant ( Ricinus communis ).
+When ricinoleic acid is denatured with zinc, the resulting waxy solid is used as an important ingredient in skin care and personal care products, particularly deodorants.

 1. Deodorizing Agent

-• Zinc ricinoleate is widely used in deodorants and foot-care products because it helps reduce body odor.
+• Zinc ricinolate is commonly used in deodorants and foot care products because of its antiperspirant properties.

 2. Stabilizer and Emulsifier

-• It is sometimes combined with surfactants or co-emulsifiers to enhance product stability and performance.
+• They are often used in combination with surfactants or co-emulsifiers to enhance the stability and performance of formulations.

 2. Regulatory Acceptance

-• Zinc ricinoleate is allowed for use in cosmetics in most major markets (e.g., EU, US) without specific restrictions.
+• Zinc ricinolate is permitted for use in cosmetics in many countries (e.g., the European Union and the United States) without specific restrictions.

-• It is not classified as a hazardous substance under normal usage conditions in cosmetics.
+• It is not classified as a hazardous substance when used under normal conditions of a cosmetic formula.

 Usage rate: 1-4%